Inflation dips | SMWS rises | Twitter ready for Musk – Daily Business

 Twitter and Musk will now argue their cases in the Delaware Courts.
 The trial is set to start on 17 October, though analysts believe there is a high chance of a negotiated settlement.

-Markets fall
+Global Markets

 Stock markets fell sharply after US inflation data showed prices rose 8.3%, above the forecast of 8.1%, make a 75bps rise in interest rates at the next meeting of the Federal Reserve almost certain.